Pylons/pyramid/docs/designdefense.rst

    .. code-block:: python
       :linenos:

-      from repoze.bfg.interfaces import IAuthenticationPolicy
+      from pyramid.interfaces import IAuthenticationPolicy
       from zope.component import getUtility
       policy = getUtility(IAuthenticationPolicy)

-   :mod:`repoze.bfg` code will usually do:
+   :mod:`pyramid` code will usually do:

    .. code-block:: python
       :linenos:

-      from repoze.bfg.interfaces import IAuthenticationPolicy
+      from pyramid.interfaces import IAuthenticationPolicy
-      from repoze.bfg.threadlocal import get_current_registry
+      from pyramid.threadlocal import get_current_registry
       registry = get_current_registry()
       policy = registry.getUtility(IAuthenticationPolicy)

    While the latter is more verbose, it also arguably makes it more obvious what's going on.
-All of the :mod:`repoze.bfg` core code uses this pattern rather than the ZCA global API.
+All of the :mod:`pyramid` core code uses this pattern rather than the ZCA global API.

-#) We've turned the component registry used by :mod:`repoze.bfg` into
+#) We've turned the component registry used by :mod:`pyramid` into
    something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).
 For example, the snippet of code in the problem section above was: